BlenderistDev/automation/SECURITY.md

 | < 0.0.3 | :x:                |

 ## Reporting a Vulnerability
-You can report a Vulnerability by creating issue&
+You can report a Vulnerability by creating issue